anuj-seth/anuj-seth.github.io/_posts/2020-11-16-railways_data_model_part_2.md

 ```
 &nbsp;
 ### Should I get rid of all my recursive queries ?
 Consider a social network graph where fickle friendships hinge on a like or failure to provide one.
 Precomputing friends of friends will not work in this case as the graph keeps changing shape.
-There you will need to traverse the latest web of likes or lies each time.
+There you will need to recursively traverse the latest web of likes or lies each time.
 For situations like train routes where the data is relatively static - trains do not add or remove stops everyday - precomputing can be the best solution for single train journeys.
 &nbsp;
 ### What if I want to find routes with layovers ?